 There are different types of prefolds out there and many abbreviations for them.

 - DSQ simply means that it is Diaper Service Quality versus the type of diaper you would find in your discount store.
 They are more absorbent than the Gerber brand and are the type that you would pay money for from a diaper service company.

 - Another option for prefolds are Indian Prefolds.
 Indian prefolds are said to be softer than the CPF and are made of gauze rather than twill.

 - There is also the choice of bleached or unbleached.
 Bleached prefolds are not whitened with bleach but rather with peroxide.
 Unbleached are in a natural cream colored state.
 Unbleached do require extra prep time to remove the natural oils in the fibers.

 Prefolds can be pinned or snappied on your baby or you can fold it in 3 (trifold) and lay it in a cover.
 If you choose to use a different system prefolds can still be used as pocket stuffers or doublers.
 They are an investment worth making.

-In upcoming posts I will explain different covers and how to wash your cloth diapers.
 If you have any questions don’t hesitate to ask.
 When you read posts always read the comments.
 There is a wealth of information found in the comments!